 Breakfast Sweet Potatoes

-I love to make sweet potatoes for breakfast.
+I love to make sweet potato hash for breakfast.
 And I love having breakfast for dinner!!
 Especially after a long day at work when I’m not much in the mood for messing up my kitchen in a big way.
 For years, I made breakfast potatoes with regular russet potatoes.
-Then Kyle came over for breakfast one Sunday morning and made this sweet potato hash recipe for me.
-Now this sweet potato hash is my go-to recipe for breakfast!
+Then Kyle came over for breakfast one Sunday morning and made this sweet potato hash recipe instead and have become a little obsessed with it.
 If you haven’t had sweet potatoes for breakfast before, you don’t know what you’re missing!